belle2/basf2/framework/doc/development/tuppr.rst

      - you must make sure you increase the ``ClassDef`` version number `correctly <https://root.cern/manual/io_custom_classes/#the-classdef-macro>`__;
      - you run the tool ``b2code-classversion-update`` over the corresponding ``linkdef.h`` file;
-     - you should, if possible, provide schema evolution rules or otherwise make sure the code still works if an older version of the payload is found in a globaltag.
+     - you should provide schema evolution rules or otherwise make sure the code still works if an older version of the payload is found in a globaltag.

 If you manage to make sure that the code also works with the old payload you can just review and test the changes as usual and don't need to coordinate with the globaltag manager.
 Once your new payload definition is merged you can